Russell M. Nigro: Pennsylvania Supreme Court

+Post-supreme court

-As of 2014, Nigro was serving as chair of Philadelphia County's Board of Revision of Taxes, presiding over real estate tax appeals.
-Members of the BRT receive a salary of $70,000 for what the Philadelphia Inquirer has called a "part time" job.
+Nigro served on Philadelphia County's Board of Revision of Taxes (BRT) from 2006 to 2015.
+As of 2015, Nigro was serving as the BRT's chair, presiding over real estate tax appeals.
+He resigned from the BRT as of December 31, 2015.
+Members of the BRT receive a salary of $70,000 for what the Philadelphia Inquirer had called a "part time" job.

+Nigro has overseen a virtual mediation program involving asbestos and talc litigation in the Philadelphia Court of Common Pleas.
+He has also served as a discovery master in that court's Risperdal litigation.
+Nigro also serves as a private mediator.

 Vacancy

-Governor Rendell nominated Allegheny County Common Pleas Judge Cynthia Baldwin to temporarily fill the vacancy through January 2008.
+Governor Rendell nominated Allegheny County Common Pleas Judge Cynthia Baldwin to temporarily fill the vacancy created by Nigro's losing the retention election, through January 2008.
+She was the first African American woman to sit on Pennsylvania's Supreme Court.